andrewcooke/Stupid.jl/README.md

 A practical example where this can be used is when a use is when a user is suspected of encrypting a particular document.

+The probable mechanism is that these bits control permutation when key length is a power (calculation modulo key length).

 Here is the correlation for 5 random keys, with the zero offset points marked in a distinct colour.